How to Beat Jet Lag Quickly and Safely

 6. Don’t nap upon arrival

-Don’t take a quick nap upon arrival, no matter how tired you are, push through it and stay awake.
-Try to stay awake until 9 pm local time for the first two nights.
+Don’t take a quick nap upon arrival.
+No matter how tired you are, push through it and stay awake.
+For the first two nights, try to stay awake until 9 p.m. local time.
 Your internal clock should adjust within 48 to 72 hours.

 7. Don’t sleep in to help beat lag